PA Medical Home Initiative

-Primary care practices who build the seven principles of a medical home into their work provide better care for children, youth, and young adults.
-Health professionals and families work together as partners to identify and arrange all services needed to help children and youth, including those with special health care needs, reach their potential.
-A medical home primary care practice stands for seven principles.
+Primary care practices that build the seven principles of a medical home into their work provide better care for children, youth, and young adults.
+Health professionals and families work together as partners to identify and arrange the services needed to help patients reach their potential.
+Medical home primary care practices are built upon seven principles:

-- Care Coordination - the primary care professional helps the patient and family access other health professionals and community resources
+- Care coordination - the primary care professionals help patients and families access other health professionals and community resources

-- Patient-Centered - the patient's wishes are of highest importance; the primary care professional always checks in with patients and their family members about options for care
+- Patient-centered - the patient's wishes are of highest importance; the health professional always checks with patients and those close to them about options for care

 - Comprehensive - the primary care professional takes into account the patient's physical health, emotional health, mental health, behavioral health, and oral health

-- Continuous - the child receives care from the same primary care professional whenever possible
+- Continuous - the patient receives care from the same primary care professional whenever possible

 - Compassionate - the focus is on patient well-being and comfort

 - Culturally effective - primary care professionals find ways to serve patients of all backgrounds, including those who speak little or no English

 - Accessible - the primary care practice accepts new patients, is available when patients need care, makes every effort to offer same-day scheduling, moves toward full accessibility and provides communication options such as an online patient portal

 For more information contact the Bureau of Family Health, Division of Community Systems Development and Outreach at 717-772-2763.